This is the multi-page printable view of this section. Click here to print.

 1 - Audio Manager

 The Audio Manager is the singleton controller for the entire audio system.
 It initializes the MiniAudio engine, manages mixing buses, loads audio event libraries, and coordinates score track playback.
-Like all GS_Play managers, it extends the Manager base class and responds to the Game Manager lifecycle automatically.
+It also manages the instance lifecycle for Audio Event Graphs — pooling, firing, and releasing graph instances.

 For component properties and API details, see the Framework API reference.